Christine Hallquist Is A New Kind Of Politician (& Not Just Because She’s Trans)

 Advertisement

-You’ve got a long resume as an engineer, then a CEO.
+You’ve got a long CV as an engineer, then a CEO.
 You transitioned in 2015.
 Why decide to go into politics now?

 “When Trump got elected, we also got a Republican governor here in Vermont.
 [I voted for him.]
 I didn’t anticipate that things would go the way they did.
 I thought he was a nice guy.